Breathing Life into Corporate Corridors

-At their annual spring meeting earlier this month in Philadelphia, more than 100 members of the Commercial Development & Marketing Association (CDMA) wrestled once again with ways to use the latest business tools to boost the corporate bottom line.
+At their annual spring meeting in Philadelphia last month, more than 100 members of the Commercial Development & Marketing Association (CDMA) wrestled once again with ways to use the latest business tools to boost the corporate bottom line.

 The opening and closing discussions at the three-day meeting centered on the appropriate use of venture capital in a corporate setting.
 In other sessions, economists, Wall Street analysts, and business leaders participated in panel discussions where they assessed the business environment and opportunities for new business expansion.